Nielsbishere/core/README.md

 make_windows.sh -release -exclude_ext_formats -no_console

 # Also strip debug info (so the shader source can't be reversed as easily)
-# This saves disk space as well as securing the
+# This saves disk space as well as securing the SPV-side of the oiSH file.
-make_windows.sh -re
+make_windows.sh -release -exclude_ext_formats -no_console -strip_debug_info

-# Debug build; with all external formats & console (x64 & x86)
+# Debug build; with all external formats & console & debug info (x64 & x86)
 make_windows.sh

 # Release build; with all external formats (x64 only; no console)